 FS-UAE requires more CPU and GPU performance when certain options are enabled.
 For example GPU performance will be affected when using pixelshaders.

-FS-UAE will usually have higher performance with video sync turned off.
+FS-UAE will usually have better performance with video sync turned off, but this will introduce some stuttering and/or screen tearing.

 FS-UAE can use less color depth in the internal video buffers as well as in the textures uploaded to the video card.
 For slower/older computers, this can give a nice speed boost (but should not matter for modern PCs):